paolobenve/myphotoshare/doc/GPS.md

 ## Overloading geolocation

-There are situations were you need to overload automatic geolocation for your media:
+There are situations where you need to overload automatic geolocation for your media:
 * Sometimes, the name referenced by GeoNames.org is not correct in your locale.
 For example, in French, the French region Corsica is named Corse and not Corsica as reported by GeoNames.
 * Your media is not geotagged (you don't have a GPS camera) but you know where the photos or videos were shot.
 * MyPhotoShare distance calculation algorithms tags your media with the wrong name.
 Geonaming uses only distances and does not knows about borders...